 So how do you get listed locally?

-It’s important to understand that there are two main types of local listings and for this example we’ll use Conditioning Specialists – a private personal training studio located at 529 E. Gutierrez St. in Santa Barbara, CA 93103.
+It’s important to understand that there are two main types of local listings and for this example, we’ll use Conditioning Specialists – a private personal training studio located at 529 E. Gutierrez St. in Santa Barbara, CA 93103.

 Organic Listings: The organic search results are the listings that come up naturally when someone searches for your company, service, or product.
 Wikipedia states: “Organic search results are listings on search engine results pages that appear because of their relevance to the search terms, as opposed to their being advertisements.
 In contrast, non-organic search results may include pay per click advertising.”

-Often times, the location results for the organic and the local OneBox are different.
+Often, the location results for the organic and the local OneBox are different.
 This tends to cause lower rankings in Google and thus makes it harder for your clients to find you.
 One way to prevent this is to search for your business in both structured and unstructured citations.

-It is very important that you run a check to ensure that all listings maintain the same NAP (Name, Address, and Phone number.
+You must run a check to ensure that all listings maintain the same NAP (Name, Address, and Phone number.
 Many business owners are surprised by mistakes and errors on directory pages that only hurt their chances of reaching the number one spot.
 One way to check is to use a free service such as Getlisted.org.

 All of the local sites, directories, and your main website must be optimized for local search.
 It’s also important to consider where else on the web your business might be mentioned.
 Perhaps your business was mentioned in a local paper that maintains copies of their resources online for its readers?
 Or maybe you’re a member of your local chamber of commerce and they have listed you incorrectly.
-You’ll want contact each webmaster and ask them to correct the address – keep it consistent!
+You’ll want to contact each webmaster and ask them to correct the address – keep it consistent!

 - 529 E. Gutierrez, Santa Barbara, CA 93103 Phone: (866) Fit-in-SB